-This smallish tree comes from Japan, and definitely lends a distinctive Asian touch to any garden.
+Cercidiphyllum is a smallish tree that comes from Japan.
+It definitely lends a distinctive Asian touch to any garden.

 Core Cercidiphyllum facts